daandymaan/Python-Introduction/Week-0/GitCommands.md

-First you want to make a copy of this repo on your PC so you can edit and update files Create a new folder in your Documents folder or any location you want Left click within the current folder you are in and select the **Git Bash here** This allows you to open a bash terminal from within the current directory you are in Enter the following command
+First you want to make a copy of this repo on your PC so you can edit and update files Create a new folder in your Documents folder or any location you want Right click within the current folder you are in and select the **Git Bash here** This allows you to open a bash terminal from within the current directory you are in Enter the following command